vdhamer/Photo-Club-Hub/.github/README.md

 we create exactly one `Portfolio` for each `PhotoClub` that a `Photographer` joined.
 And every `Member` of a `PhotoClub` has exactly one `Portfolio` - even if it still contains zero images.
-This one-to-one relationship between `Member` and `Portfolio` allows them to be modelled using once concept (aka table) instead of two.
+This one-to-one relationship between `Member` and `Portfolio` allows them to be modelled using one concept (aka table) instead of two.
 We named that `MemberPortfolio`.
 </details></ul>

 #### OrganizationType